Chamomile Benefits to Dogs

-The herb chamomile and its essential oil and hydrosol are very safe for use on dogs, although some dogs are allergic to the plant.
+Actually, the herb chamomile and its essential oil and hydrosol are very safe for dogs, although some dogs are allergic to the plant.
 Therefore, always check for sensitivity first before applying it to your dog.

 A strong infusion of chamomile has medicinal properties, such as antimicrobial, antiseptic, antispasmodic, and anti-inflammatory.
 It can be used to heal wounds, relieve pain, and calm an upset tummy.

-It is also sedative; therefore, it can be used to calm an anxious, nervous, or hyperactive dog.
+Chamomile is also sedative, so chamomile tea can be used to calm an anxious, nervous, or hyperactive dog.

 Common Uses in Dogs